Toy and Miniature Poodles aren’t just pretty, they’re brilliantly brainy and fun!

 They tend to be gentle, playful, and patient, which makes them good-natured with children.
 They adapt well to what’s going on around them, meaning they can get along with other pets too.

-However, their little size makes them delicate and they’re not too tolerant of rough play.
+However, their small size makes them delicate and they’re not too tolerant of rough play.
 If they feel threatened or are picked up and bothered too much, they may growl or snap to let you know they don’t like it.

 Standard Poodles, being larger, are more robust and better suited for homes with active children.